 Successful fibrinolytic therapy rapidly reverses right heart failure and may result in a lower rate of death and recurrent PE by (1) dissolving much of the anatomically obstructing pulmonary arterial thrombus, (2) preventing the continued release of serotonin and other neurohumoral factors that exacerbate pulmonary hypertension, and (3) lysing much of the source of the thrombus in the pelvic or deep leg veins, thereby decreasing the likelihood of recurrent PE.

-The preferred fibrinolytic regimen is 100 mg of recombinant tissue plasminogen activator (tPA) administered as a continuous peripheral intravenous infusion over 2 h.
+The preferred systemically administered fibrinolytic regimen is 100 mg of recombinant tissue plasminogen activator (tPA) prescribed as a continuous peripheral intravenous infusion over 2 h.
 The sooner thrombolysis is administered, the more effective it is.
 However, this approach can be used for at least 14 days after the PE has occurred.
 A popular off-label dosing regimen is 50 mg of TPA administered over 2 h.
 This lower dose is widely perceived to be associated with fewer bleeding complications.

 The only Food and Drug Administration–approved indication for PE fibrinolysis is massive PE.
 For patients with submassive PE, who have preserved systolic blood pressure but moderate or severe RV dysfunction, use of fibrinolysis remains controversial.
-Results of a 1006-patient European multicentered randomized trial of submassive PE, using the thrombolytic agent tenecteplase, were published in 2014.
-Death or hemodynamic collapse within 7 days of randomization was reduced by 56% in the tenecteplase group.
+Results of a 1006-patient European multicentered randomized trial of submassive PE, using the thrombolytic agent tenecteplase versus heparin alone, showed that death or hemodynamic collapse within 7 days of randomization was reduced by 56% in the tenecteplase group.
 However, hemorrhagic stroke occurred in 2% of tenecteplase patients versus 0.2% in patients who only received heparin.
 PHARMACOMECHANICAL CATHETER-DIRECTED THERAPY

 Many patients have relative contraindications to full-dose thrombolysis.
 Pharmacomechanical catheter-directed therapy usually combines physical fragmentation or pulverization of thrombus with catheter-directed low-dose thrombolysis.
 Mechanical techniques include catheter maceration and intentional embolization of clot more distally, suction thrombectomy, rheolytic hydrolysis, and low-energy ultrasound-facilitated thrombolysis.
-The dose of alteplase can be markedly reduced, usually to a range of 20 to 25 mg instead of the peripheral intravenous systemic dose of 100 mg.
+The dose of alteplase can be markedly reduced, usually to a range of 20–25 mg, instead of the peripheral intravenous systemic dose of 100 mg.
 In 2014, the FDA approved ultrasound-facilitated catheter-directed thrombolysis for acute massive and submassive PE.
 Using a total tPA dose of 24 mg, this approach decreased RV dilation, reduced pulmonary hypertension, decreased anatomic thrombus burden, and minimized intracranial hemorrhage.
 Lower doses and durations of TPA are currently being studied.
 PULMONARY EMBOLECTOMY

 The risk of major hemorrhage with systemically administered fibrinolysis has prompted a renaissance of interest in surgical embolectomy, an operation that had almost become extinct.
 More rapid referral before the onset of irreversible multisystem organ failure and improved surgical technique have resulted in a high survival rate.
 PULMONARY THROMBOENDARTERECTOMY

 Chronic thromboembolic pulmonary hypertension develops in 2–4% of acute PE patients.
 Therefore, PE patients who have initial pulmonary hypertension (usually diagnosed with Doppler echocardiography) should be followed up at about 6 weeks with a repeat echocardiogram to determine whether pulmonary arterial pressure has normalized.
-Patients impaired by dyspnea due to chronic thromboembolic pulmonary hypertension should be considered for pulmonary thromboendarterectomy, which, if successful, can markedly reduce, and sometimes even cure, pulmonary hypertension (Chap.
-304).
+Patients impaired by dyspnea due to chronic thromboembolic pulmonary hypertension should be considered for pulmonary thromboendarterectomy, which, when successful, can markedly reduce, and sometimes even cure, pulmonary hypertension (Chap.
+277).
 The operation requires median sternotomy, cardiopulmonary bypass, deep hypothermia, and periods of hypothermic circulatory arrest.
-The mortality rate at experienced centers is approximately 5%.
+The mortality rate at experienced centers is ~5%.
 Inoperable patients should be managed with pulmonary vasodilator therapy and balloon angioplasty of pulmonary arterial webs.
 EMOTIONAL SUPPORT

 Patients with VTE may feel overwhelmed when they learn that they are suffering from PE or DVT.
 Some have never previously encountered serious cardiovascular illness.
-They wonder whether they will be able to adapt to the new limitations imposed by anticoagulation.
+They fear they will not be able to adapt to the new limitations imposed by anticoagulation.
 They worry about the health of their families and the genetic implications of their illness.
 Those who are advised to discontinue anticoagulation may feel especially vulnerable about the potential for suffering recurrent VTE.
-At Brigham and Woman’s Hospital, a physician-nurse–facilitated PE support group was initiated to address these concerns and has met monthly for >25 years.
+At Brigham and Women’s Hospital, a physician-nurse–facilitated PE support group was initiated to address these concerns and has met monthly for >25 years.
 The nonprofit organization, North American Thrombosis Forum (www.NATFonline.org), has initiated other online support groups which garner worldwide participation.